 This year's summer schools are:

 This is a list of the introductory and advanced summer schools which will be held from now to 2024.
+Note that the Advanced Summer School is no longer guaranteed funding by STFC.
 Further information on this year's STFC summer schools, including dates and websites, can be found on the STFC website.
 If you are thinking of proposing a summer school, the guidelines for UKSP and MIST summer school convenors are on our website.

 |2023||St Andrew's||de Moortel||Glasgow||Kontar|